AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/fluix_researcher.md

 ## Trades

-Trades follow the vanilla structure, unlocking a random selection of 2 trades per level (unless that level has only 1 possible trade)
+Trades follow the vanilla structure, unlocking a random selection of 2 trades per level (unless that level has only 1 possible trade).

 | Level      | Item Wanted                                       | Item Given                                      |
 |------------|---------------------------------------------------|-------------------------------------------------|